xavierchia/xavierchia.github.io/_posts/2024-01-07-stochastic-parrot.md

 But I've never seen a good explanation for why this would be the case.

-It seems more likely that the loud mind, the obnoxious statistical parrot inside our heads, plays a key role in how we think.
+It seems more likely that the loud mind, the obnoxious stochastic parrot inside our heads, plays a key role in how we think.

 It's definitely true for me.